junxit/us-congress-bills-114/bill.md

 ## § 5.
 Good faith compliance

 Not later than 270 days after the date of enactment of this Act, the Administrator of the Small Business Administration shall issue regulations providing examples of activities that would be considered a failure to make a good faith effort to comply with the requirements imposed on an entity, other than a small business concern, (as defined in section 3 of the Small Business Act (15 U.S.C.
-632)), that is awarded a prime contract containing the clauses required under paragraphs (4) or (5) of section 8(d) of the Small Business Act (15 U.S.C.
+632)), that is awarded a prime contract containing the clauses required under paragraphs paragraph (4) or (5) of section 8(d) of the Small Business Act (15 U.S.C.
 637(d)).